-- Duodenal Switch is somewhat reversible, the malabsorptive aspect can be reversed, which can then act like a gastric sleeve surgery.
+- Duodenal Switch is somewhat reversible; the malabsorptive aspect can be reversed, and then act like a gastric sleeve surgery.

 - Patients can consume a wide range of foods, similar to gastric sleeve.

 - Dumping syndrome is a lot less common, unlike gastric bypass surgery.

 Disadvantages of Duodenal Switch

-- Requires lifelong dietary supplements to combate the malabsorption
+- Requires lifelong dietary supplements to combat the malabsorption.

-- The stomach will increase in size and does not reverse.
+- The stomach increases in size and does not reverse.

-- Gallstones are somewhat common with duodenal switch, as with other weight loss surgery.
+- Gallstones are somewhat common with duodenal switch, as with another weight loss surgery.

 Am I a Candidate for Duodenal Switch

-Duodenal Switch is a powerful weight loss surgery that will require a patient with greater life-threatening diseases than other surgeries.
+Duodenal Switch is a powerful weight loss surgery that requires a patient with greater life-threatening diseases more than other surgeries.
 Because of duodenal switch high expected weight loss, patients will be required meet these requirements:

-- Patients will typically be required to have a body mass index of 40 or more.
+- Patients typically are required to have a body mass index of 40 or more.

-- Patients will BMI of 35 can be candidates for duodenal switch as long as they have co-morbidies including type 2 diabetes, hypertension, high blood pressure, or other diseases.
+- Patients with BMI of 35 can be candidates for duodenal switch as long as they have co-morbidities including type two diabetes, hypertension, high blood pressure, or other diseases.

 Diet After Surgery

-The daily supplements after Duodenal Switch procedure is crucial to help prevent nutritional deficiencies.
+The daily supplements after Duodenal Switch procedure are crucial to help prevent nutritional deficiencies.
 The American Society for Metabolic and Bariatric Surgery (ASMBS) recommends: